charquaza/pearlion/README.md

    `STRIPE_API_KEY` can be obtained by creating a Stripe developer account ([learn more here](https://docs.stripe.com/keys)).
    `STRIPE_ENDPOINT_SECRET` is used with webhooks ([learn more here](https://docs.stripe.com/webhooks)).

-   - For the frontend, create a `.env` file in the `client-next` directory and add:
+   - For the frontend, create a `.env` file in the `client` directory and add:

      ```env
      NEXT_PUBLIC_API_URL=your_backend_url